georust/rinex/rinex-qc/README.md

 The `Qc` library currently manages many formats, and more may be introduced in the future.

-The following RINEx formats are supported:
+The following RINEX formats are supported:

-- Observation RINEx
+- Observation RINEX
-- Navigation RINEx
+- Navigation RINEX
-- Meteo RINEx
+- Meteo RINEX
 - IONEx

 Other supported formats: